risaltte/dashboard-tailwindCSS/README.md

 💻 About
 </h2>

-Template Dashboard wit Tailwind CSS is a fictional admin template built to apply the knowledge of [Tailwindcss](https://tailwindcss.com/) and [AlpineJS](https://alpinejs.dev/).
+Dashboard Template with Tailwind CSS is a dummy admin template created to apply knowledge of [Tailwindcss](https://tailwindcss.com/) and [AlpineJS](https://alpinejs.dev/).
+The Template is responsive and has dark mode support.

 <h2 id="layout">🎨 Layout</h2>
 <p>